mila-iqia/mila-docs/docs/Theory_cluster_slurm.rst

 Resource sharing on a supercomputer/cluster is orchestrated by a resource manager/job scheduler.
-Users submit jobs, which are scheduled and allocated resources (CPU time, memory, GPUs, etc.) by the resource manager, if the resources are available the job can start otherwise it will be placed in queue.
+Users submit jobs, which are scheduled and allocated resources (CPU time, memory, GPUs, etc.) by the resource manager.
+If the resources are available the job can start otherwise it will be placed in queue.

 On a cluster, users don't have direct access to the compute nodes but instead